Forest Stewardship Resources

 Identifying trade-offs and opportunities for forest carbon and wildlife using a climate change adaptation lens

 Caitlin Littlefield and Tony D'Amato, review trade-offs and explore case studies from the northeast.

 The USDA Forest Service is a leader in developing tools for carbon assessment, management, and forest carbon cycle science.
 Developed by the Climate Change Resource Center, their Carbon website provides a carbon infographic, and an overview of the carbon cycle, carbon measurement scales, equivalencies and carbon management activities.

 The Adaptive Silviculture for Climate Change (ASCC) network is led by Colorado State University and the Northern Institute for Applied Climate Science (NIACS).
 ASCC is a collaborative effort to establish a series of experimental silvicultural trials across a network of forest types throughout the United States and Canada.
 Site-specific treatments are co-developed among local scientists and natural resource professionals according to local conditions and tailored to meet site-specific management objectives, while at the same time aligned under a common framework for answering questions about how different forest types will respond to management and the future climate.

 Learn about adaptive silviculture on their website adaptivesilviculture.org

-Check out this article about the ASCC installation in northern New England
+Check out this article about the ASCC installation at "Second College Grant" Forest in New Hampshire

 The latest IPCC Report